-Staff reviewed the recommendations of the Urban Design Panel, as well as the site-specific conditions, and have concluded that the proposal reflects the Plan's built form, height and density, and is appropriate for the context.
-Staff support the application subject to the Urban Design conditions detailed in Appendix B.
+Staff conclude that the supplemental drawings respond to the neighbourhood feedback and objectives set forth in the Plan for built form and is appropriate for the context.
+Staff support the application, subject to the conditions outlined in Appendix B.

 4. Housing